People ages 12-34 are the highest risk years for rape and sexual assault.

 Individuals who live in low-income communities are 12 times more likely to be sexually assaulted than individuals who live in more wealthy communities.

-Statistically, Black American women and men are more likely to be sexually victimized than White American women and men.
+Statistically, Black American women and men are more likely to be sexually assaulted than White American women and men.

 Nearly 1 in 38 men have experienced completed or attempted rape in their lifetime.

-About 1 in 4 male victims reported their first rape happened between 11-17 years old.
+About 1 in 4 males reported their first rape happened between 11-17 years old.

 1 in 9 men have experienced some type of non-contact unwanted sexual experience in their lifetime.